Frequently Asked Questions: KSU - SPSU Consolidation

-Because faculty promotion expectations are grounded in institutional mission, it is possible that tenure and promotion guidelines may change.
-The VPAA (in conjunction with the Deans, Dept. Chairs, faculty leaders, and other institutional staff) will work in conjunction with the BOR to determine the new guidelines appropriate to the mission of the consolidated institutions and the appropriate procedures to implement the new performance expectations.
-Such changes will be developed during the period of consolidation, but will not go into effect right away.
+Because faculty promotion expectations are grounded in institutional mission, future tenure and promotion guidelines after the period of consolidation may change.
+VPAAs in conjunction with the Deans, Dept. Chairs, faculty leaders, and other institutional staff will work in conjunction with the BOR to determine the new guidelines appropriate to the mission of the consolidated institution and the appropriate procedures to implement the new performance expectations.
+Such changes will be developed during the period of consolidation, but will not go into effect until after consolidation is completed.

 How will this affect campus leadership and administration?

-President Papp will work in conjunction with President Rossbacher to build a new leadership team.
-The expectation is that there will be high level involvement of faculty and staff in the building of new governance and communication structures.
+President Papp will work in conjunction with President Rossbacher to build a new leadership structure and a new leadership team.
+There will be a high level involvement of faculty and staff in the building of new governance and communication structures.
 President Papp will be the president of the consolidated institution.